How to Take Off

 and Land in Paragliding?

-In this article, we explain step-by-step how the take-off and landing process works in paragliding.
+In this article, we explain step-by-step how the takeoff and landing process works in paragliding.

 🛫 How to Take Off?